WordPress/gutenberg/packages/components/src/ui/scrollable/README.md

 # Scrollable

-`Scrollable` is a layout component that renders a stylized scrollbar.
+`Scrollable` is a layout component that content in a scrollable container.

 ## Usage